ECORC-Cloutier/flaxdb/gapped_bam/README.md

     bash findgaps.sh input.bam reference_genome.fasta

 where input.bam is your input .bam file and reference_genome.fasta is your reference genome.
 The .bam file *MUST* be sorted and its headers *MUST* be identical to those of the reference .fasta file.
-Both the shell script and the Python code (will be called by the shell script) must be present in the same directory for operation.
+The Python code is called by the shell script (to do the filtering) and therefore must always be present with it.